-Before you write your will, plan your estate, or settle your end-of-life affairs, it is important that you understand what probate is and how your end-of-life documents can ease the process for your loved ones.
+Before you write your will, plan your estate, or settle your end-of-life affairs, it’s important to do your research.
+Take steps to understand what probate is and how your end-of-life documents can ease the process for your loved ones.

-If you provide a legal will, not everything has to go through probate.
-However, even after a will has been verified, the following items do.
+If you provide a legal will, not everything in that will has to go through probate.
+However, even after a will has been verified, the following items always have to go through probate.

 Items Without a Beneficiary